Manage Chrome devices

 For more information, see Track Chrome device orders.

-- Set up Google Cloud Print to print from your Chrome devices in your organization.
+- Set up printing—Set up Google Cloud Print to print from your Chrome devices in your organization.

-- In the Admin console, click Device management > Chrome devices to see information about the Chrome devices in your domain.
-You can also create organizational units to group devices that share the same configuration.
+- View device info—In the Admin console, click Device management > Chrome devices to see information about the Chrome devices in your domain.

-- Configure most of your Chrome devices to use the Stable release channel, but also have a few devices on the Beta and Development release channels.
+- Release tracks—Configure most of your Chrome devices to use the Stable release channel, but also have a few devices on the Beta and Development release channels.
 This helps your organization test upcoming Chrome features and detect incompatibilities between Chrome and your environment.
-To find out more about release channels, see Manage device settings.
+To find out more about release channels, see Manage Chrome device settings.